NBKRedSpy/ShowActualAvailableFood/README.md

 The food count can be "Food not the first item on a Food Producer" and/or "Food that is not part of a stack on a Food Producer".

-By default, only the "Not in stack" value is added to the display.
+By default, only the "Not in stack" value is added to the display, and the food text will change to orange if any enabled food counters is under the required food.

 See [Settings](#settings) below.